vistorian/vistorian.github.io/courses.md

     * Weighted links (such as strength of a social relationship)
     * Different types links (such as different types of social relationships)
     * Different types of nodes.
-* **Software** requirements:
+* **Software requirements:**
     * No specific software needs to be installed
     * Any software that allows you to edit tables such as Excel or spreadsheets in Google Drive.
     * For visualization, we will use a web application that runs in your browser.

 ## Key Information:
-* The course is free of charge and open to everybody to register.
+* The course is **free of charge and open to everybody** to register.
 You do not have to be based in the UK.
-* We have a limited number of 20 places.
+* We have a **limited number of 20 places**.
 Priority will be given to those who bring their own dataset to explore; even if it isn’t fully prepared and formatted.
-* For 5 weeks, we meet **every Wednesday from 3pm to 5pm (UK time)**.
+* For **5 weeks, we meet every Wednesday from 3pm to 5pm (UK time)**.
 * Each of these sessions consists of some theoretical explanations (lasting roughly 30 minutes), some hands-on activities, and time for discussion.
-* The course runs online, using Zoom
+* The course runs online, **using Zoom**
-* We encourage everyone to bring their own data they want to create networks from.
+* We encourage everyone to **bring their own data** they want to create networks from.
-* We will explain how to format your data if you want to use your own data in the subsequent sessions.
+* We **will explain how to format your data** if you want to use your own data in the subsequent sessions.
 * If you do not have own data at the moment, we can provide you with demo data.
 However, you will get the most out of this course if you bring own data.
-* Between sessions, there might be smaller homework tasks to last the pace with the course (e.g., complete data cleaning, complete data formatting, upload your data into the Vistorian, etc.).
+* Between sessions, **there might be smaller homework tasks** to last the pace with the course (e.g., complete data cleaning, complete data formatting, upload your data into the Vistorian, etc.).
 We suggest reserving the necessary time for this before committing to the course As the course has a limited number of places and we want every participant to take full advantage of the course.
 The time you want to allocate will depend on what it takes you to properly format your data within a table such as Excel.

-## Info session
-Those session are offered to give an overview about the course and answer your questions.
-It will take place on  _Thursday 9th AND _Thursday 16th December from 5:00-6:00 PM UK time_

-This info session will run as following:
-* 5:00-5:05 Welcome and Introduction
-* 5:05-5:10 Who are we?
-* 5:10-5:20 About the Course: Overviewing visual network analysis and how this course can assist you in ENA (10 minutes)
-* 5:20-5:30 Giving an overview over The Vistorian (10 minutes)
-* 5:30-6:00 Questions and discussions (30 minutes)

-### Info Session Zoom Link:
-Join our Zoom Meeting on Dec 9, 2021 05:00 PM London through the following link:[click here](https://ed-ac-uk.zoom.us/j/83741473017)
-Meeting ID: 837 4147 3017
-Meeting password: XXXXXXXXXXXXXXX

 ## Course Registeration
-* Registration link here: XXXXXXX.
-Registration may take between 5-15min.
+* Registration link will take you to a form which will take between 5-15min: XXXXX
 * Applicants who have their own data to visualize will be prioritized.
-* The course might be offered again in future.
+* The course might be offered again in future, depending on demand and funding support.
 * By registering to the course you:
     * consent to the ethics form provided both here and in the registeration form.
     * plan to attend to all 5 sessions.